 If your Mother’s Day celebration includes nougat fans, whip up a batch of this Strawberry Pistachio Nougat from chef and cookbook author Samir Nosrat.
 There’s also nougat history—the roots of the recipe go as far back as the 10th century in the Middle East.

 Nougat (U.S. pronunciation: NOO-got, French pronunciation NOO-gah) is a family of chewy confections made with sugar or honey, roasted nuts, whipped egg whites, and sometimes, chopped candied fruit (photo #7, below).

 It can be cut into rectangles or squares, broken into irregular pieces like toffee, or dipped in chocolate (nougat bars, or enrobed bonbons.

-We saw one recipe where the nougat was cut layered onto brownies between the cake and the frosting, and a recipe for Snickers Brownies that adds a layer of caramel as well.
+We saw one recipe where the nougat was cut and layered onto brownies between the cake and the frosting, and a recipe for Snickers Brownies that adds a layer of caramel as well.

 Nougat is a regular ingredient in popular candy* bars and chocolates—including those you would never suspect because the nougat blends into a very different consistency and appearance (follow the asterisk).